Rev. Cody J. Sanders, Ph.D.

 Phone: 617-864-9275 ext 201

-MIT Office of Religious, Spiritual & Ethical Life, LGBTQ+ Affairs: https://studentlife.mit.edu/rl/who-we-are/rev-cody-j-sanders
+MIT Office of Religious, Spiritual & Ethical Life, LGBTQ+ Affairs, Chicago Theological Seminary

-Cody is an ordained Baptist minister and pastoral theologian who works in both community and academic settings, serving as pastor to a congregation, by cultivating the religious, spiritual, and ethical life in two institutes of higher education, and through researching, writing, and teaching in theological higher education.
-His work has most often addressed the intersection of religion and embodiments of human difference and he holds a particular interest in queer theory and theology and the cultivation of care with LGBTQIA people.
+Cody is an ordained Baptist minister and pastoral theologian who works in both community and academic settings, serving as pastor to a congregation, cultivating religious, spiritual, and ethical life in two institutes of higher education, and through researching, writing, and teaching in theological higher education.
+His work has most often addressed the intersection of religion and embodiments of human difference and he holds a particular interest in queer theory and theology, narrative therapeutic theory, the cultivation of care with LGBTQIA people, and practices of care in the Anthropocene.
+He has published several books including, Christianity, LGBTQ Suicide, and the Souls of Queer Folk(Lexington, 2020), A Brief Guide to Ministry with LGBTQIA Youth (Westminster John Knox, 2017), and Microaggressions in Ministry: Confronting the Hidden Violence of Everyday Church with Angela Yarber (Westminster John Knox, 2015).

 Current projects include:

-- “A Practical Theology of Corpse Care” – A project funded by the Louisville Institute undertaken by a multidisciplinary collaborative inquiry team.
+“A Practical Theology of Corpse Care” – A project funded by the Louisville Institute undertaken by a multidisciplinary collaborative inquiry team.
 How we think theologically about our bodies when they die in light of the economic and ecological justice critiques should lead to emerging practices of death care among faith communities, from care for the dead body itself, to practices of burial and other emerging methods of disposition, to means of memorialization.
+This project will culminate in a co-authored book scheduled to be published in 2022 by Fortress Press.

 Cody J. Sanders, Ph.D.
 Files & Links